i0Ek3/IACM/README.md

 ## Update Log

-- v0508: Implement part of alternative strategies in DCML.
+- v0508: Implement part of alternative strategies and LOF algorithm in DCML.
 - v0430: Messed up, more bugs on the way. >_<
 - v0429: Fix and make some bugs.
 - v0428: Modelize the code, fix some issues but not all.